startin-blox/sib-core/README.md

   }
 ```

-To declare an attribute, you should use the static getter "attributes".
-It should return an object.
-Each property will be bind with kebab case equivalent.
-Example: 'myProp' is bound to 'my-prop'.
-Each property should be an object with :
+To declare an attribute, use the static `attributes` getter.
+It should return an object where each property will be bound with its kebab-case equivalent.
+Example: `myProp` is bound to `my-prop`.
+Each property should be an object with the following :
 - type
-  - description: The js type of your attribute data
+  - description: The JavaScript type of your attribute data
   - required: false
   - default: String
 - default